AMGHDev/eventstream-reader/readme.md

 # Cosmos Change Feed Issue Repro

-Open the ChangeFeedConsole and restore Nuget packages--Uses the local Cosmos emulator *Database Name: Sample
+Open the CosmosChFd.sln and restore Nuget packages

+**This sample uses the local Cosmos emulator, see FeedService.cs**

+*Database Name: Sample _(can be overriden in FeedService.cs ctor)_
-*Collection Names: _Monitored, _Leases
+*Collection Names: _Monitored, _Leases _(can be overriden in FeedService.cs ctor)_

 ## Repro instructions
 **Notice on start up we have the usual starting detail**